russell-archer/StoreHelper/README.md

 }
 ```

-A new `PurchaseInfoView` handles the display of non-consumable purchase data:
+`PurchaseInfoView` handles the display of non-consumable purchase data:

 ```swift
 /// Displays information on a consumable or non-consumable purchase.